Telegram vs. WeChat: The Battle of the Super Apps

 User Base | ~1.3 billion monthly active users (mostly China) | Over 800 million monthly active users (global) |

-WeChat has long dominated the Chinese market as an all-in-one app, but Telegram is making serious moves to challenge it on the global stage.
+WeChat has long dominated the Chinese market as an all-in-one app, but the telegram app is making serious moves to challenge it on the global stage.
 With its focus on privacy, cutting-edge features, and tools for developers, Telegram is carving out a unique space.
 Thanks to Telegram Mini Apps (TMA), developers can now create web apps that integrate seamlessly into the platform, helping it quickly narrow the gap and expand its appeal worldwide.

 What Are Telegram Mini Apps, and Why Are They So Popular?